Deploy an Astro Site on Vercel: the 10-Minute Path (2026)

 FAQ

-• How do preview deploys work for Astro?: Every git push (any branch) gets a preview URL.
-Pull requests get a comment with the URL.
-They are noindex by default.
+• How do preview deploys work?: Every git push to any branch gets its own preview URL, and pull requests get an auto-comment with the link.
+Previews are noindex by default.

-• Can I deploy from the CLI without GitHub?: Yes — vercel --prod from the project root works without a git remote.
+• Can I deploy from the CLI without GitHub?: Yes. vercel --prod from the project root deploys without any git remote.

 Tags: #Indie dev #Vercel #Hosting #Astro #Getting started #Workflow